tammo-v/astro-platform-starter/src/pages/introducing-mar.md

 ## Introducing MAR

 The limits of conventional hardware are no longer theoretical — they’re active constraints.
 Power ceilings, thermal bottlenecks, and fixed execution models now shape how systems are built and what they can do.
-Across domains — from AI to scientific computing — these constraints are becoming structural blockers rather than tuning challenges.
+Across domains — from AI and scientific computing to cryptographic systems and large-scale modeling — these constraints are becoming structural blockers rather than tuning challenges.

 Some look to quantum computing as the next step.
-But quantum architectures are built for narrow classes of problems — typically involving probabilistic models, combinatorial optimization, or large-scale search.
-They offer little for domains like AI, scientific computing, and cryptographic systems — areas that depend on precision, memory stability, and complex logic.
+But quantum architectures are built for narrow classes of problems — typically involving probabilistic models, combinatorial optimization, or high-dimensional search spaces.
+They do little to address the structural demands of systems that rely on stable memory, compositional logic, or selective reuse.

 What’s needed is something different — not another generation of denser silicon, but a new kind of logic.
 A model that allows for fast execution — not by forcing more instructions through a linear pipeline, but by allowing structure to guide how and when computation happens.